yazhou2019/BNTR/experiments/Table_1_new/README.md

 #source('./ParallelComput/parallel_replications_big_500K6_new.R') # when you want to run the experiment where the sample size n=500
 ```
-Remark2: you can chose the sample size (n=500, 750 or 1000) for ISE_SimNonLin.R by replace the code in parallel_get_ise.R.
+Remark2: you can chose the sample size (n=500, 750 or 1000) for ISE_SimNonLin.R by replacing the code in parallel_get_ise.R.
 See below.
 ```
 # The following is a part of ./BroadcasTR/ParallelComput/parallel_get_ise.R

 #####
-sfSource('./ParallelComput/parallel_source_500.R') #when you want to run the experiment where the sample size n=500

-# sfSource('./ParallelComput/parallel_source_750.R') #when you want to run the experiment where the sample size n=750
+sfSource('./ParallelComput/parallel_source_500.R') #when you want to run the experiment where the sample size n=500.
+If you want to run the experiments for the sample size n=750 or n=1000, you can relace it by sfSource('./ParallelComput/parallel_source_750.R') or sfSource('./ParallelComput/parallel_source_1000.R').

-# sfSource('./ParallelComput/parallel_source_1000.R') #when you want to run the experiment where the sample size n=1000
 #####
 ```